SabakiHQ/Sabaki/docs/api/vertex.md

 # Signed Vertex Object

 A signed vertex object `v` is an array of integers of length 3.
 The first two entries form a vertex object.
-The last entry may be `1`, `-1`, or `0`.
+The last entry is a [sign](sign.md).